What Are Average Motorcycle Accident Settlements in Florida?Trusted Content

 Family circumstances can impact the amount injured riders are entitled to recover for certain types of non-financial harm.
 For example, if a rider is married or has minor children (or both), any impairment of the rider’s relationship with his or her spouse or children is also considered a compensable form of non-financial harm under Florida law.

 Finally, in some cases, the insurance coverage will be a limiting factor.
 If an at-fault driver only has $1,000,000 in insurance coverage, this may be the maximum amount an injured rider can expect to receive.
 But, sometimes it is possible to go beyond at-fault drivers’ policy limit, and riders who have uninsured/underinsured motorist (UIM) insurance can use this insurance to help maximize their financial recoveries as well.

 Is There an Average Florida Motorcycle Accident Settlement Amount?

 According to the motorcycle accident settlement examples listed on this page, the typical Florida motorcycle accident settlement is anywhere from $799,000 to $11,000,000.
-Settlements depend greatly on the unique circumstances of each case which is why there is no accurate average settlement amount for motorcycle accidents in Florida.
+Settlements depend greatly on the unique circumstances of each case.

 In Florida, motorcycle injury victims can pursue compensation for all actual damages they sustained.
 However, because of the many variables involved, settlement amounts range from modest to substantial.